Protest in Twitter hearing talked over by auctioneering Congressman

 As Dorsey was telling Rep. Steve Scalise, a Republican from Louisiana, that Twitter wouldn't intentionally write bias into the company's algorithms for flagging and blocking accounts, a woman shouted her disagreement.

 The committee's chair, Rep. Greg Walden, ordered Loomer to sit down or be removed from the room.
-Loomer continued, and Rep. Billy Long began talking over her shouts with the calls of a live auctioneer.
+Loomer continued, and Rep. Billy Long began talking over her shouts with the calls of an auctioneer.

 The faux auction lasted a full 40 seconds and appeared to reach a total price of $550, though it wasn't clear what Long was pretending to sell.